pescaone/kobohm10/README.md

 6. BLE pairing should be complete

-7. choose "Fly", go to "Devices" and select ttymxc0/ttymxc1/ttymxc2 with 115200 baud
+7. choose "Fly", go to "Devices" and select ttymxc0/ttymxc1/ttymxc2 with 115200 baud, driver LXNAV

 8. press "Monitor", data should come in now